 Potting Your Feng Shui Money Tree

 If you choose to allow your money tree to grow to full height, you need to plant it in a large flowerpot or container providing it with a lot of room to grow.
 Repot the money tree into a larger container when needed.
 By planting the money tree in a large pot in the beginning, you eliminate the need for frequent repotting.
 If you are going to train your money plant as a bonsai tree, the container needs to be very small.
-Repot the money plant into a container that is just slightly larger twice a year.

 Light Requirements for Your Money Tree

 Money tree plants prefer a medium amount of light.
 You can place your plant where it receives indirect sunlight.
 If setting outside, then select an area that provides partial shade.

 Over watering is a common mistake made in caring for money trees.
 You only need to water the plant once every seven to eight days.
 Only add enough water so the soil is moist.